What's real, what's hype and what's in the deals they're signing?

 For Ycee and Tekno whose careers are just about to take off, it might do them a whole lot of good to study Darey Art Alade‘s unfruitful stint with Sony BMG or D’banj‘s stay with them: here’s a summary of what happened – nothing.

 It would be a travesty of titanic proportions if our brightest stars are shackled by ambiguous international record deals.
 It would do us all plenty good to find out what precisely our artistes are signing with deals, lest two years from now, they all will be suing the music company for financial mismanagement as Carrie Underwood and Kelly Clarkson did in 2014.
 Both Prince and George Michael struggled to get out of their contracts in the early 90’s.
-Like motivational speakers like to say, be guided.
+As motivational speakers like to say, be guided.

 Ⓒ Copyright NET News Ltd. All Rights Reserved.
 Please use sharing tools.
 Do not cut, copy or lift any content from this website without our consent.